 Unfortunately, PFAS chemicals – also known as “forever chemicals”– are still considered an “emerging contaminant.”
 That means regulatory consensus remains elusive.
 While many means and methods for treatment are being discussed, it’s hard to know what’s proven to work.
-Because of these factors, our recent experience with the Town of New Windsor, NY is of interest to many grappling with this issue.
+Because of these factors, our recent experience with the Town of New Windsor, New York, is of interest to many grappling with this issue.
 Our team designed, procured, and installed a PFAS treatment system for the Town of New Windsor in only four months.

-The Town of New Windsor utilizes three ground water wells for water supply (the largest yielding wells in the State of NY).
-The well water is treated by a 2-year-old water filtration plant called Butterhill Wells, which was averaging 3 million gallons/day to service 27,000 customers.
+The Town of New Windsor utilizes three groundwater wells for water supply (the largest yielding wells in the state of NY).
+The well water is treated by a two-year-old water filtration plant called Butterhill Wells, which was averaging three million gallons per day to service 27,000 customers.
 In May 2019, the water tested positive for PFAS, and soon thereafter, the New York Department of Environmental Conservation (NYSDEC) stepped in and the Town was forced to turn to an alternate water supply, the Catskill Aqueduct.

 Officials quickly realized they were on the clock when it came to solutions for the Butterhill plant.
-A planned maintenance closure of the Catskill Aquifer was scheduled for November 2019, and the aquifer had just become the Town’s primary water source.
-LaBella’s Aztech Environmental team was retained by the NYSDEC to develop an effective solution to the contamination.
-Our team turned to one of the most reliable treatment technologies available: carbon.
+A planned maintenance closure of the Catskill Aqueduct was scheduled for November 2019, and the aqueduct had just become the Town’s primary water source.
+LaBella’s Aztech Environmental team was selected by NYSDEC to develop an effective solution to the contamination.
+Our team turned to one of the most reliable treatment technologies available – carbon.

-Granular Activated Carbon, or GAC, has long been used in water treatment because of its ability to adsorb (bind to the outside of the carbon, not be absorbed by it) most chemical compounds, while allowing clean water to pass through.
-In New Windsor, our system consisted of 10-foot diameter, 20,000-pound carbon units, which allowed Butterhill to produce 1,500 treated gallons per minute, for 2.16 million gallons/day (the balance of the supply was provided by smaller, uncontaminated supply wells).
+Granular activated carbon (GAC) has long been used in water treatment because of its ability to adsorb (bind to the outside of the carbon, not be absorbed by it) most chemical compounds, while allowing clean water to pass through.
+In New Windsor, our system consisted of ten-foot diameter, 20,000-pound carbon units, which allowed Butterhill to produce 1,500 treated gallons per minute, for 2.16 million gallons per day (the balance of the supply was provided by smaller, uncontaminated supply wells).